 It is challenging to determine the cause in many cases.
 However, it is critical to seek treatment for both conditions.
 If you only seek treatment for your mental health condition, you will continue to use drugs or alcohol, which can intensify or cause other mental health conditions.
 Conversely, if you only get treatment for your addiction through addiction treatment programs, you won’t have the tools to manage your mental health conditions.
 As a result, you may find yourself returning to drug or alcohol abuse.
 Only when you get treatment for both conditions can you find the support and tools that you need to fully recover.

-At Bonfire Behavioral Health, we strive to provide the care and support you need to recover.
-We offer a range of therapeutic options to provide you the care you need.
+At Bonfire Behavioral Health, we offer individualized treatment programs tailored to each of our clients.
+We offer a range of therapeutic options to provide you with the care you need.
 For instance, our treatment options include:

 - Trauma therapy: If your mental health condition is rooted in some form of trauma, getting to the cause of that trauma is essential.
-With the help of our trauma therapy program, we can help you understand your trauma and get the tools to cope with it.
+With the help of our trauma therapy program, we can help you understand your trauma and build the tools you need to cope with it.